Efficient Adjusted Joint Significance Test and Sobel-Type Confidence Interval for Mediation Effect: Adjusted Joint Significance Test

-The decision rule of AJS test is that the null hypothesis $H_0$ is rejected if $P_{AJS}$ is much smaller than the significance level $\delta$. i.e., we can regard $M$ as a significant mediator when $P_{AJS} < \delta$ in practical application, where $P_{AJS}$ is defined by (\ref{Eq3-2}).
-Furthermore, we derive the explicit expressions of size and power in Theorem \ref{Th1}, which is useful for ensuring rationality of the AJS test.
+The decision rule of AJS test is that the null hypothesis $H_0$ is rejected if $P_{AJS}$ is much smaller than the significance level $\delta$, where $P_{AJS}$ is defined in (\ref{Eq3-2}).
+The explicit expression of size in Theorem \ref{Th1} is derived, providing a valuable tool for ensuring the rationality of the AJS test.